sa-mw-dach/winkelschleifer/docs/opensourcerers.org/opensourcerers-post.md

 ## Introduction

-Based on Stefan's post [1] [Configuring custom domains for applications – the operator-way](https://www.opensourcerers.org/2022/12/12/configuring-custom-domains-for-applications-the-operator-way/) in December some of us felt inspired to replay what Stefan outlined.
+Based on Stefan's post [1] [Configuring custom domains for applications – the operator-way](https://www.opensourcerers.org/2022/12/12/configuring-custom-domains-for-applications-the-operator-way/) in December, some of us felt inspired to replay what Stefan outlined.

 Main topics we wanted to cover:
 * Utilize a custom domain name for a project